RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/properties/Unicode.Normalization.md

      ╰────────╯  └────────┘  ╰───╯
 ```

 Returns a new NFD-normalized string equivalent to _string_.
-Each codepoint in the supplied _string_ is substituted by its _Canonical_Decomposition_, and then the substituted codepoints are themselves substituted by their respective decompositions, until no more decompositions are possible.
+Each codepoint in the supplied _string_ is substituted by its _Canonical_Decomposition_Mapping_, and then the substituted codepoints are themselves substituted by their respective decompositions, until no more decompositions are possible.
 Then the characters that have a _Canonical_Combining_Class_ greater than 0 are reordered according to the following algorithm:

 >_D108_ Reorderable pair: Two adjacent characters `A` and `B` in a coded character sequence
 >`<A, B>` are a Reorderable Pair if and only if `ccc(A) > ccc(B) > 0`.